How to Measure Employee Satisfaction

 An Employee Net Promoter Score (eNPS) asks your employees three important questions:

-• On a scale of 0 to 10, how likely are you to recommend our company as a place to work?
+• On a scale of 0 to 10, how likely are you to recommend our company as a workplace?

 • What do you like about the company?